cecid/hermes-docs/docs/source/web_service_communication.rst

    </SOAP-ENV:Envelope>

-The ``<messageId>`` element contains a message identifier obtained from the ebMS receiver list web service.
+The ``<messageId>`` element contains a message identifier which obtained from :ref:`ebms-2-0-list-message-ws` web service.

 **Response message**

 The element inside the SOAP body is using namespace URI ``http://service.ebms.edi.cecid.hku.hk/``.

-A sample SOAP response for the receiver web service is shown below:
+A sample SOAP response is shown below:

 .. code-block:: xml